jaywcjlove/typenexus/core/README.md

 }
 ```

+This class will register routes specified in method decorators in your server framework [Express.js](https://github.com/expressjs/express).

 ### ② Create Entity

 Entity is a class that maps to a database table (or collection when using `Postgres`).
 You can create an entity by defining a new class and mark it with **`@Entity()`**: